apache/zeppelin/docs/development/writingzeppelininterpreter.md

 If you want to add a new set of syntax highlighting,

 1. Add the `mode-*.js` file to <code>[zeppelin-web/bower.json](https://github.com/apache/zeppelin/blob/master/zeppelin-web/bower.json)</code> ( when built, <code>[zeppelin-web/src/index.html](https://github.com/apache/zeppelin/blob/master/zeppelin-web/src/index.html)</code> will be changed automatically. ).
 2. Add `editor` object to `interpreter-setting.json` file.
-If you want to set your language to java, add:
+If you want to set your language to `java` for example, add:

   ```
   "editor": {
       "language": "java"
   }
   ```